Jeff-The-McD/Jeffrey-McDonald-Profile/README.md

 # Jeffrey-McDonald-Profile
-My personal Website that highlights my accomplishments and future goals.
+My personal Website that highlights my accomplishments and future goals for software engineering.